 We envision a safe environment and a health community.
 Our mission is to promote the health and wellbeing of the community through protection and prevention efforts in collaboration with an engaged public and other community partners.
 We value proactive and responsive service, teamwork, professionalism, and respect for all.

-Clinic Services: immunizations, reproductive health and family planning, STI and HIV screening, TB testing, HgA1C diabetes screening, seasonal vaccine clinics offsite
+Public Health Nursing Services: immunizations, reproductive health and family planning, STI and HIV screening, TB testing, diabetes screening, Maternal and Child Health

 To serve all victims of reported crime through education about victims' rights, crisis intervention, supportive services and advocacy in the criminal justice system.